-Johnson was appointed to the position of city manager by the Richardson City Council on June 1, 2012.
-Prior to serving as city manager, Johnson served as Richardson's Deputy City Manager from November 7, 1997 until his appointment to city manager.
-As deputy city manager, Johnson served as the Chief Operating Officer (COO) for the City, and, as such, has been instrumental in the City's achievement of a AAA rating from Standard & Poor's and Aaa from Moody's, a distinction shared by only four other cities in Texas and 6.4 percent of cities nationwide.
+Johnson was appointed to the position of City Manager by the Richardson City Council in 2012.
+Prior to serving as city manager, Johnson served as Richardson's Deputy City Manager from 1996 until his appointment to City Manager.
+As Deputy City Manager, Johnson served as the Chief Operating Officer (COO) for the City, and, was instrumental in the City's achievement of a AAA rating from both Standard & Poor's and Moody's, a distinction shared by only five other cities in Texas and 6 percent of cities nationwide.

 Johnson holds a Bachelors degree in political science from Austin College, and a Masters in Public Administration from the University of North Texas.
 He is also a graduate of the Public Executive Institute of the LBJ School of Public Affairs.
 Johnson was named the “Administrator of the Year” by the Texas Municipal Library Directors Association (TMLDA) and is the 1995 Distinguished Alumni recipient for the Department of Public Administration at the University of North Texas.
 He is a Past-President for the Urban Management Assistants of North Texas (UMANT), the North Texas City Management Association (NTCMA), and the Texas City Management Association (TCMA).

 Dan serves on the Methodist Richardson Medical Center Advisory Board, the University of Texas at Dallas Development Board and the Advisory Council for the UT Dallas School of Economic, Political & Policy Sciences.
 He also serves as Treasurer and Board Executive Committee Member of the North Texas Commission.